Roho7/Roho7/README.md

-👋 Hi, I'm Rohosen Bhattacharya, a UI/UX Designer, Interaction Designer, Frontend Developer, and Motion Graphic Artist.
+👋 Hi, I'm Rohosen Bhattacharya.

-💻 Proficient in HTML, CSS, JavaScript, and ReactJS.
-Currently mastering MERN Stack.

-📱 Experienced in hi-fidelity prototyping and user-flow with Figma.
-UI/UX designer at Frenzopay.
+⭐ From Design to Development, I do everything.

+🥇 My go to tech-stack: React, Tailwind, Firebase, MongoDB, Express.

+📱 Love designing and prototyping on Figma and fleshing them out with React and Tailwind.

 🎨 Expert in Motion Graphics.
 My animation stack: Adobe After Effects, Adobe Illustrator, and Adobe Animate.